WWE Rumors: Women’s Tournament Latest, Including Launch Info And Competitors

 “The women’s tournament series network special is tentatively earmarked for a May start,” an anonymous WWE source recently told OneIndia.
 “The women’s tournament… at first was scheduled to start in January, [but was rescheduled] because of the decision to do the U.K. thing.”

-This “U.K. thing,” of course, is WWE’s announcement that it would be holding a tournament this Saturday and Sunday on the WWE Network in order to crown a first ever WWE U.K. Champion.
+This “U.K. thing,” of course, is WWE’s announcement that it would be holding a tournament this Saturday and Sunday on the WWE Network to crown a first-ever WWE U.K. Champion.

 WWE rumors concerning the network’s United Kingdom Championship Tournament special has also been covered by the Inquisitr.

-With regards specifically to the announcement of this tournament several weeks back, some both in and out of the company initially feared that it meant WWE was backing off on doing an all-women’s version.
+With regards specifically to the announcement of this tournament, several weeks back, some both in and out of the company initially feared that it meant WWE was backing off on doing an all-women’s version.

 Despite this fear, wrestling journalist Dave Meltzer, also according to OneIndia, revealed that the show has been “postponed indefinitely” but certainly not scrapped.